 - CHCECE007 Develop positive and respectful relationships with children (CORE)

 - CHCECE012 Support children to connect with their world

 - CHCECE026 Work in partnership with families to provide appropriate education and care for children

 Speak to the course coordinator if you believe you may hold other Units of Competency that could be considered for credit towards the qualification.

 (NB.
-This requirement will be confirmed and explained by your teacher at the first workshop and will depend on COVID-19 restrictions for November-December.)
+This requirement will be confirmed and explained by your teacher at the first workshop and will depend on relevant COVID-19 restrictions.)

-During this course, students will complete 4 days work placement – usually 1 day per week over 4 weeks.
-This is in addition to the 3 weeks students have completed while at school (a total of 4 weeks for the full qualification).
+During this course, students may need to complete up to 4 days of work placement in addition to the 3 weeks students have completed while at school (up to a total of 4 weeks for the full qualification).
 Days worked as part of a School Based Traineeship satisfy these requirements.
 Trainees will continue their work during this time and do not have to do extra work placement.

 Click here for the information you need about arranging your work placement.